alFrame/ComfyUI-AF-Pack-Prompt-Nodes/README.md

 - Look for error messages in console

 ### Directory not found
-- Use relative path from ComfyUI root: `AF-PromptHistory`
+- Use relative path from ComfyUI root e.g.: `AF-PromptHistory`
 - Or absolute path: `/full/path/to/directory`
 - Check folder exists and has read/write permissions